Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Introduction

 \subsubsection{Outline}

-We provide an outline of the paper here.
-We have tried to keep the paper as self-contained as possible by providing background material in a number of fields because we are targeting the paper at a variety of audiences, in particular, toward specialists in algebraic combinatorics, representation theory, poset topology and semigroup theory.
+We have tried to keep the text as self-contained as possible by providing background material in a number of fields because we are targeting it at a variety of audiences, in particular, toward specialists in algebraic combinatorics, representation theory, poset topology and semigroup theory.

 In Section~\ref{s:lrbs} we recall the definitions and basic properties of left regular bands.
 In particular, left regular bands are also posets and left multiplication induces an action on the corresponding poset and on the order complex of this poset.
 This observation plays a crucial role in the paper.